 Workshop Theme and Topics of Interest

-Challenges in conducting empirical research in and with industry arise from the complexity of systems, products and services, processes, organizational settings, business contexts, etc., and from the sometimes contradicting goals of empirical researchers (search for truth) and practitioners (search for solutions).
-Yet, empirical studies in industry are necessary to ensure the relevance and applicability of software engineering research in the real world.
-Consequently, the goal of CESI is to look beyond research methodologies, focusing on how empirical research results can be obtained and put into action in industrial settings.
-Building on the results of five previous editions of the CESI at ICSE and utilizing the momentum created in the community, CESI 2018 will push further with a theme investigating the role of generalizability, replications and context-driven empirical research in industry.
+Challenges in conducting empirical research and data-driven approaches in and with industry arise from the complexity of systems, products and services, processes, organizational settings, business contexts, etc., and from the sometimes contradicting goals of researchers (search for truth) and practitioners (search for solutions).
+Yet, empirical studies and data-driven approaches in industry are necessary to evaluate the relevance and applicability of software engineering research in the real world and to continuously improve development processes and products.
+The goal of CESI is to look beyond research methodologies, focusing on how results from empirical research and data-driven approaches can be obtained and put into action in industrial settings.
+Building on the results of six previous editions of the CESI@ICSE and utilizing the momentum created in the community, CESI 2019 will push further with a theme investigating the role of data-driven development and software analytics in industry.
 The workshop will investigate if and how results obtained in specific industry contexts can help advance the industry in general.
 Also, CESI will investigate the impact of empirical studies conducted in industry, including successes and failures.

 Topics of interest include, but are not limited to:

 - Data-driven development approaches used in industry (experience reports)

 - Data analytics in the context of product and process improvement

 - Accessing, sharing, publishing datasets and insights from data analytics

 - Balancing researchers’ needs and practitioner’s needs

 - Impact of industrial settings on design, execution, reporting, interpretation